finom/use-change/README.md

 2. Implicit store use where the store object is passed as `Provider` value and the listenable property is located in the root of store `useChange<T>(key: string)`
 3. Implicit store use where the store object is passed as `Provider` value and the listenable property is located in a nested object from the store `useChange<T>(storeSelector: (store: T) => object, key: string)`

-**Store is mutable, state is immutable.** Think of store as of tree with trunk and branches that never change and on the branches there are leaves that can fall and grow infinite times.
+**Store is mutable, state is immutable.** Think of store as of tree with trunk and branches that never change and on the branches there are leaves that can fall and grow infinite number of times.

 ![](./assets/seasons-tree-with-roots-free-vector.jpeg)

-Let's take a look at a custom store interface.
+As another example let's take a look at a custom store interface.

 ```js
 interface RootStore {